eclipse-tractusx/pcf-exchange-kit/docs/Software Development View/page_software-development-view.md

 ### EDC Discovery and dDTR Access

-For receiving the EDC Enpoints for a requested partner the EDC Discovery Service is used following the [CX-0001](test) Standard.
+For receiving the EDC Endpoints for a requested partner the EDC Discovery Service is used following the [CX-0001](test) Standard.
 For receiving endpoints, at least the BPN-L needs to be known to get the related endpoints.
-For more detailes the used CX Standard is linkend.
+For more details the used CX Standard is linked.

 ![EDCDiscoveryAndDTRAccess](../../resources/development-view/PCFUpdatepushthroughEDC.png)

 ### PCF Request

+To actual request pcf values via the pcf api endpoint first of all the EDC pcf asset needs to be identified.
+Therefore the decentralized Digital Twin Registry (dDTR) is used.
+Data provider must register their dDTR(s) as EDC assets following the CX-0002 standard.
+After identifying the dDTR the Digital Twin with the related pcf submodel can be searched (see [API calls [0003 +0004]](#api-calls)).
+An example are documented [here](#payload-for-requesting-pcf-sub-model).
-After successfully locating the EDC asset containing the PCF request endpoint, the query for a PCF dataset can be initiated, as illustrated in the attached sequence diagram.
+After successfully locating the EDC asset containing the PCF request endpoint (Example Payload can be found [here](#payload-for-edc-data-asset-pcf)), the query for a PCF dataset can be initiated, as illustrated in the attached sequence diagram.

 ![PCF Request](../../resources/development-view/PCFRequestthroughAAS.png)

 >**Note**
-> The API Wrapper shown in the squence diagrams is optional.
+> The API Wrapper shown in the sequence diagrams is optional.
 The management API of the EDC can also be used directly.

 ### PCF Update